braincodeishan/Fyers-Fresh/README.md

    npm install
    ```

-3. Configure API keys: Obtain API keys from your preferred financial data (Here Fyers) provider and update the configuration file (`config.js`) with the relevant keys.
+3. Configure API keys: Obtain API keys from your preferred financial data (Here Fyers) provider and update the configuration file (`right side of HTML file`) with the relevant keys.

 4. Set up your preferred trading parameters in the Frontend File

 5. Run the application:
    ```
-   node app.js
+   node index.js
    ```

 6. Access the application through your web browser by navigating to `http://localhost:8080`.